joejag/talk-mob_programming_and_lego/notes/parts/2_lego.md

 * The failure rate was massively cut by the tester and improving the way we picked up work.
 We added more stakeholder demos to make sure we got things right before they hit production.
 * Ad-hoc came down as we introduced a rule saying we were interruptible in two time blocks of 30 minutes during the day.

+# Glasgow

 * But yes.
 We managed to improve this team two fold.
-It wasn't by adopting the latest trendy framework.
 It was by concentrating on improving collaboration by working as a team.

-# Would this work

 * Please note.
 Our team was in a safe context.
 I could understand if some people didn't want their work tracked
-* Why isn’t it just as effective to store this info in a spreadsheet online?
-* Would you use the same or different categories?